db0/godot-card-game-framework/README.md

 ## Getting help, talking dev, or general chat

-You can join us on Discord with this invite code: https://discord.gg/AjZMFY7jD4
+You can join us on Matrix (https://matrix.to/#/!UdtRNwYEDJcLdQigxS:matrix.org) or Discord (https://discord.gg/AjZMFY7jD4)

 ## Contributing